alexhippo/interactive-form/README.md

 This project demonstrates front-end vanilla Javascript client-side validation and web accessibility techniques through an interactive registration form for a fictional Full Stack Developer Conference.
 This project was created as part of the [Treehouse Full Stack Javascript Techdegree](https://teamtreehouse.com/techdegree/full-stack-javascript).

+## Important to note
+This is a form that does not submit details to a server.
+Please note that in the live demo form submission may result in an error.

 ## Real Time Validation/Error Messages
 The following mandatory fields of the form have real-time validation (i.e. validates user input as it is typed in):
 - Name (on keyup and blur)